Parachutist badge: Philippines

-The AFP Parachutist Badge also known as the "Airborne Badge" is awarded by the Chief of Staff, AFP to AFP Personnel, Military Cadets, and Officer Candidates who have satisfactorily completed the requirements of the Basic Airborne Course set forth in the POI conducted by the Airborne School, Special Forces Regiment (Airborne).
+The Armed Forces of the Philippines (AFP) Parachutist Badge also known as the "Airborne Badge" is awarded by the Chief of Staff, AFP to AFP Personnel, Military Cadets, and Officer Candidates who have satisfactorily completed the requirements of the Basic Airborne Course set forth in the POI conducted by the Airborne School, Special Forces Regiment (Airborne).

 Poland

 The Polish Odznaka Spadochronowa was based on the previous award called the Odznaka Pilota Wojskowego, or Military Pilot Badge.
 It was first introduced by notable Polish sculptor Władysław Gruberski in 1919 and was accepted shortly afterwards as the sign of all the pilots of the Polish Air Forces.
 The badge featured an eagle with wide spread wings, holding a laurel wreath in his bill.

 In 1941, after the creation of the UK-trained 1st Independent Parachute Brigade, a similar symbol was adopted as the sign of all Polish paras.
 It featured a diving silver eagle.
 The symbol was also adopted by the cichociemni and nowadays is used by all branches of the Polish Army.
 Also, the Polish special unit GROM adopted a modified version of the symbol as its emblem.
 It is commonly (though informally) referred to as gapa (diving Eagle).